 Import your training data into Azure Machine Learning Studio from various data sources

-To use your own data in Machine Learning Studio to develop and train a predictive analytics solution, you can:
+To use your own data in Machine Learning Studio to develop and train a predictive analytics solution, you can use data from:

-- upload data from a local file ahead of time from your hard drive to create a dataset module in your workspace
+- A local file - Load local data ahead of time from your hard drive to create a dataset module in your workspace

-- access data from one of several online data sources while your experiment is running using the Import Data module
+- Online data sources - Use the Import Data module to access data from one of several online sources while your experiment is running

-- use data from an on-premises SQL Server database
+- On-premises SQL Server database - Use data from an on-premises SQL Server database without having to copy data manually

 There are a number of sample datasets available in Machine Learning Studio that you can use for training data.
 For information on these, see Use the sample datasets in Azure Machine Learning Studio).

-This introductory topic also discusses how to get data ready for use in Machine Learning Studio and describes which data formats and data types are supported.
+This introductory article also discusses how to get data ready for use in Machine Learning Studio and describes which data formats and data types are supported.

 Get data ready for use in Azure Machine Learning Studio